-- Pope Francis wrote this in the “Enemies of Holiness” earlier this year: “Some Catholics consider the situation of immigrants to be a secondary issue compared to abortion.
+- Pope Francis wrote this in the “Enemies of Holiness” last year: “Some Catholics consider the humanity of immigrants to be a secondary issue compared to abortion.
 That a politician looking for votes might say such a thing is understandable, but not a Christian.”
 You profess to be a Catholic, and you attend a Catholic church.

-– Explain your agreement or disagreement with the Pope that a politician who places the issue of abortion above that of immigrants is not a Christian?
+– Explain your agreement or disagreement with the Pope (i.e., that a politician who places the issue of abortion above that of humane treatment of immigrants is not a Christian?)